 Latecomers will be admitted at a suitable break in the performance so as not to interrupt the show.

-If it would be disruptive to seat you in your preferred seat, you may be required to sit elsewhere until the interval.
+If it would be disruptive to seat you in your preferred seat, you may be required to sit elsewhere.

 Please note that admission to latecomers is at our discretion and not guaranteed.
 If you are not admitted, your ticket will not be refunded.
 The latecomers policy is subject to change for each show and at the producer’s request.